CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Experiments

-Table \ref{tab:experiment:p3d+} shows the keypoint detection results on the PASCAL3D+ dataset for CoKe models learned from three different backbones: ResNet-50 \cite{he2016deep}, Stacked-Hourglass-Network and Res-UNet \cite{zhang2018road}.
-The performance of the CoKe models with these very different backbones is constantly high.
+\textbf{PASCAL3D+ and OccludedPASCAL3D+.} Table \ref{tab:experiment:p3d+} shows the keypoint detection results on the PASCAL3D+ dataset for CoKe models learned from three different backbones: ResNet-50 \cite{he2016deep}, Stacked-Hourglass-Network and Res-UNet \cite{zhang2018road}.
+We also show the performance of StarMap \cite{zhou2018starmap} as reported in the original paper.
+Note that StarMap uses 3D models as additional supervision to jointly reason about the relative position of the keypoints.
+The performance of CoKe with all backbones is constantly high.
 The highest performance is achieved with the most recently developed architecture Res-UNet.
-When compared to Stacked-Hourglass-Networks (SHGs) we can clearly observe a large gain in performance.
+When compared to the original Stacked-Hourglass-Network trained with a regression loss (SHG) we can clearly observe a large gain in performance.
 Most notably, the performance difference is very prominent for strong occlusion.
-We also report the performance of StarMap \cite{zhou2018starmap} which uses explicit 3D models to jointly reason about the relative position of the keypoints.
-Note that StarMap reports only use images which are non-truncated and non-occluded, but we report results for all 11476 images without manually picking up.
-Overall, our results clearly highlight that CoKe is competitive with models that leverage geometric constraints between keypoints either explicitly or implicitly, while being highly robust to partial occlusion.
+We believe CoKe is more robust to occlusion, because of two reasons: 1) It is actively optimized to discriminate between keypoint features and clutter features based on their local representations only, which might help to reduce the effective receptive field size and hence reduces the negative effects of occlusions.
+2) CoKe stores the clutter representation from a large number of images, and hence can better learn to distinguish keypoints from clutter.
+Overall, our results clearly highlight that CoKe is very competitive with related work, while being highly robust to partial occlusion.

-\textbf{MPII.} We compare Stacked-Hourglass-Networks and a CoKe model learned from the SHGs backbone on MPII in Table \ref{tab:experiment:MPII}.
-CoKe-SHG outperforms many holistic algorithms which is very difficult to achieve.
-Also, in Table \ref{tab:experiment:MPII} we show that CoKe-SHG achieves higher results on occlusion scenarios compared with SHGs for both occluded and non-occluded keypoint detection on the MPII dataset.

-\textbf{ObjectNet3D.} We compare Stacked-Hourglass-Networks and a CoKe model learned from the SHGs backbone on ObjectNet3D in Table \ref{tab:experiment:objectNet3D}.
-CoKe-SHG outperforms SHGs for object keypoint detection on ObjectNet3D dataset on nine categories, which we picked based on their annotation accuracy since some categories on ObjectNet3D has some truncated objects due to the complexity of this dataset.
+In Table \ref{tab:experiment:unseenview}, we demonstrate an additional robustness to \textbf{unseen object poses}.
+We divide the azimuth pose in the \emph{car} category of Pascal3D+ into 4 bins, front, back, left and right.
+We train CoKe on the front and back subsets, and test on seen (7305 images) and unseen (3507 images) poses separately.
+Table \ref{tab:experiment:unseenview} shows that CoKe is much more robust to unseen poses compared to SHG.